parts of indian constitution

 Tips and Tricks to Remember the Indian Constitution

-The Parts of Indian Constitution is a comprehensive document that lays the foundation of the world’s largest democracy.
+The Parts of the Indian Constitution is a comprehensive document that lays the foundation of the world’s largest democracy.
 It can be challenging to remember its intricate details, especially for those preparing for competitive exams like the IAS.
-Parts of Indian Constitution: Here are some tips and tricks to help you remember the Indian Constitution effectively.
+Parts of the Indian Constitution: Here are some tips and tricks to help you remember the Indian Constitution effectively.

 Understand the Structure